Alfresco/docs-alfresco/content-services/latest/config/index.md

 The Spring bean definitions are within configuration files in the following directories:

-* The `<extension>` directory contains the configuration files for extending Alfresco Content Services.
+* The `<extension>` directory contains the configuration files for extending Content Services.
 * The `<web-extension>` directory contains the configuration files for extending Alfresco Share.

 1. Browse to the `<extension>` directory.
 For example, for Tomcat: